November 11, 2021

 Karl Rathgeb, member of the management board of Accenture Dienstleistungen GmbH, explains: "The partnership with Becken, a professional and sustainable real estate player, will have a positive impact on our new company location in Walldorf in every respect."

-Representatives of both companies will examine various aspects of the planned project development over the coming months through a series of joint workshops and, if suitable, realise it in Walldorf.
-Among other things, alternative building materials such as wood, a self-sufficient energy supply, for example fed from a hydrogen power plant, a photovoltaic system or geothermal or geothermal cooling, as well as an innovative operator concept with smart tools for sustainable and energy-reduced management are under discussion.
+Representatives of both companies will examine various aspects of the planned project development in a series of joint workshops over the coming months and, if suitable, implement it in Walldorf.
+Discussions will include alternative building materials such as wood, a self-sufficient energy supply, for example fed by a hydrogen power plant, a photovoltaic system or geothermal energy or geothermal cooling, as well as an innovative operator concept with smart tools for sustainable and energy-reduced management.

-Accenture wants to significantly strengthen its on-site presence in Walldorf for clients, customers and the joint venture partner SAP.
-The company also wants to offer its staff innovative and creativity-promoting working environments in the sense of a New Office World, in order to ultimately be able to offer even better solutions for clients.
-Rathgeb says: "It is important for us to be perceived as an innovative and attractive employer.
-Our buildings are our business card.
+Accenture intends to significantly strengthen its on-site presence in Walldorf for customers, clients and joint venture partner SAP.
+The company also wants to offer its workforce innovative and creativity-enhancing working environments in the spirit of a New Office World, in order to ultimately be able to offer even better solutions for clients.
+Rathgeb comments: "It is important for us to be perceived as an innovative and attractive employer.
+Our buildings are our calling card."

-After completion of the prototype, Accenture will use 3,800 square metres of state-of-the-art office rental space and 33 car parking spaces in Walldorf.
-Construction will take place on an approximately 1,500 square metre plot of land at Dietmar-Hopp-Allee 19.
-For Becken, too, the building plot is associated with a statement.
-Jörn Stobbe, spokesman for the management of Becken Holding GmbH, says: "With the Walldorf project development, Becken is signalling that we, as a real estate investor active throughout Germany, are prepared to jointly exploit market opportunities in cooperation with companies, even in atypical markets and market segments, and to develop forward-looking as well as sustainable company locations."
+Once the prototype has been completed, Accenture will have 3,800 square meters of state-of-the-art office space and 33 parking spaces in Walldorf.
+Construction will take place on a plot of around 1,500 square meters at Dietmar-Hopp-Allee 19.
+The building site is also associated with a statement for Becken.
+Jörn Stobbe, CEO of Becken Holding GmbH, says: "With the Walldorf project development, Becken is signaling that we, as a real estate investor operating throughout Germany, are prepared to work together with companies to exploit market opportunities even in atypical markets and market segments and to develop forward-looking and sustainable company locations."